Marriage goals are unlike any other kind of goals that most of us make.

 Step 4: Take Small Steps Toward Your Dreams

-Now that you’ve discussed your dreams, goals, and visions as a couple – it’s time to take action.
+Now that you’ve discussed your dreams, goals, and visions as a couple, it’s time to take action.

-When you and your partner decide you’d like to buy a house, you likely won’t be able to plunk a few hundred thousand dollars or more and make that purchase.
+When you and your partner decide you’d like to buy a house, you likely won’t be able to plunk down a few hundred thousand dollars or more and make that purchase.
 Instead, it will take many little actions.
-For example, creating savings, speaking to a real estate agent, looking at homes online, visiting homes you like in person, and many back-and-forth conversations.
+For example, creating savings, speaking to a real estate agent, looking at homes online, visiting homes you like in person, and having many back-and-forth conversations.

 You make significant transformations by taking small daily or weekly actions toward your marriage goals.